 Human Progress is overrated.

 Regular award winner at street fairs around the country 2003 - present.
 Freelance commercial projects ranging from illustration to murals.
-Orthopedic Network News, Ann Arbor MI., regular contributor of medical related illustration since 2004.
+Orthopedic Network News, Ann Arbor MI., regular contributor of medical related illustration 2004-2007.